embark-framework/embark-site/source/docs/plugin_reference.md

  * deploymentAccount - address of account which will be used to deploy this contract
  * contract - contract object.
  * callback - callback function that handler must call with result object as the only argument.
 Result object must have field contractCode with (un)modified code from contract.code

+You can use the callback argument instead of the callback option if you prefer.
+It needs the same result object.

 expected return: ignored